stomp-js/stomp-js.github.io/_posts/2018-10-12-remote-procedure-call.md

 ### RabbitMQ

 RabbitMQ has special support for `temp-queues` in `reply-to` messages which make things to work magically.
-Really I mean it.

-If you don't believe me check details at [https://www.rabbitmq.com/stomp.html#d.tqd](https://www.rabbitmq.com/stomp.html#d.tqd)
+Please check details at [https://www.rabbitmq.com/stomp.html#d.tqd](https://www.rabbitmq.com/stomp.html#d.tqd)

-Well the client code looks equally simple and similar to what you would expect to use with any backend service.
+The client code looks simple and similar to JSON and HTTP-based backend services.

 Create an instance of [RxStompRPC], you will need an instance of [RxStomp] in the constructor:

 ```typescript
 const rxStompRPC = new RxStompRPC(rxStomp);
 ```

-Angular Dependency Injection can be used to inject [RxStompRPCService].
-You will need [RxStompService] to be provided as well.

 Making the RPC call is simple, takes same parameters as [RxStomp#publish] and returns an `Observable` which will trigger once.